nanocodex/vanilla-website/README.md

-# Welcome to my Github Pages repo!
+# Welcome to my Github Pages repository!
 <p>This site serves as a main page to provide a profile of myself and to connect all other static sites I make in the future in one place.</p>
 <p>Some examples of what I plan on making web pages for include:</p>